sajjadGG/book-python/machine-learning/neural-network/deep.rst

     $ tar xzf flower_photos.tgz
     $ ls flower_photos

-.. warning:: Training on this much data can take 30+ minutes on a small computer.
+Training on this much data can take 30+ minutes on a small computer.
 If you want to reduce data:

     .. code-block:: console